 Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025, the national drugs strategy in Ireland, was launched in 2017 (Department of Health 2017).
 It is aimed at providing an integrated public health approach to drug and alcohol use by focusing on the promotion of healthier lifestyles within society.
 It consists of five goals and aims to target a 50-point action plan from 2017 to 2025.
-Goal 3 sets out key actions for reducing the supply of drugs in order to:
+Goal 3 sets out key actions for reducing the supply of drugs to:

-- Provide a comprehensive and responsive misuse of drugs control framework that ensures the proper control, management, and regulation of the supply of drugs - Implement effective law enforcement and supply reduction strategies and actions to prevent, disrupt, or otherwise reduce the availability of illegal drugs, and - Develop effective monitoring of, and responses to, evolving trends, public health threats, and the emergence of new drug markets.
+- provide a comprehensive and responsive misuse of drugs control framework that ensures the proper control, management, and regulation of the supply of drugs - implement effective law enforcement and supply reduction strategies and actions to prevent, disrupt, or otherwise reduce the availability of illegal drugs, and - develop effective monitoring of, and responses to, evolving trends, public health threats, and the emergence of new drug markets.

-Further information on this strategy can be found in Section T1.1 of the Drug policy workbook and in Section T4.2 of Focal Point Ireland: national report for 2017 - Drug markets and crime (Irish National Focal Point to the European Monitoring Centre for Drugs and Drug Addiction 2018a).
-Further updates on this strategy can be found in the Drug policy workbook, Section T1.1.2, Section T1.3, and Section T3.1.
+Further information on this strategy can be found in Section T1.1 of the Drug policy workbook and in Section T4.2 of Focal Point Ireland: national report for 2017 - Drug markets and crime (Irish National Focal Point to the European Drugs Agengy2018a).
+Further updates on this strategy can be found in the Drug policy workbook, Section T1.1.2, Section T1.3.
+This strategy is due to complete in 2025, for an update on the new strategy, please see Section T3.1 in the Drug policy workbook.